AKosmachyov/telegram-bot/README.md

 # Poll bot for Telegram

-#### Why?

-It was a good opportunity to work with the bot and try the Telegram API.

 ##### Analogs

 - `@vote` - in the results shows only the nickname of the telegram, and not the first name with the last name of the user;